benwen2511/cosc3380_hw4/README.md

 "port":
 }

-step 4: in your terminal, run "node server.js" to run back end server side
+step 4: in your terminal under current working directory, run "node server.js" to run back end (server side).
+Go to localhost:3000 on Chrome.
+This is server side (back end)

-step 5: open another terminal, run "node app.js" to run front end HTML
+step 5: open another terminal under current working directory, run "node app.js" to run front end HTML Go to localhost:8000 on Chrome.
+This is front end (HTML,JS,CSS)

 step 6:If the tables are empty, click on "create table" button to add example datas to tables on your local machine